Sea Fishing Opportunities in Co. Wicklow, Ireland

 For those prepared to be adventurous tope swim close to shore on occasions, particularly in the autumn and early winter, with specimens to well over 40.lbs landed.
 Try the north end of Ballygannon close to the first river.
 Sea trout are also a possibility, especially early in the year (February – April) to anglers fishing a lure.

 Kilcoole, Newcastle, Five Mile Point, and Killoughter: are access points for an eleven mile stretch of continuous shingle bank between Greystones and Wicklow town.
 Over fishing and mussel dredging offshore has affected the quality of angling on offer, but these venues still can produce sport with bass, mackerel, small flatfish, small coalfish, small whiting, dogfish, smooth Hound, and latterly shore caught tope (October – November) the species to expect.
-Use Crab and Rag tipped with Mackerel in the summer, while Lugworm and Mussel baits work best in winter.
+For general shore fishing use combinations of lugworm, crab and rag tipped with mackerel in the summer, while lugworm and Mussel baits work best in winter.
+For tope, cast out fresh mackerel (whole or filleted) on a pulley rig.
 Another useful tip is that these venues fish best on a falling tide.

 Wicklow town: Surf casting off the murrough produces similar fishing to that described above, with rockling, small coalfish, flatfish, and whiting available off the harbour walls.
 Mullet to specimen weight and flounder are targeted by specialist anglers who fish the Vartry Estuary.
 There is also a good slipway beside the lifeboat station in Wicklow harbour.

-Wicklow Head is located south of Wicklow town giving access to deep water and is a good venue for pollack and wrasse below the light house, although a long walk is involved.
+Wicklow Head, located south of Wicklow town enables access to deep water and is a good venue for pollack and wrasse below the light house, although a long walk is involved.
 Be careful as the cliffs are steep and the tidal current off the head is awesome.

 Brittas Bay: A shallow sandy surf beach more associated with holiday makers, in the autumn it comes into its own as a bass venue.
 A blow from the south or south east attracts in the bass and specimens up to ten pounds have been recorded, with the average size being three – four pounds.
 The southern corner in particular is worth trying, with evening and night tides best.